pkp/pkp-docs/learning-ojs/site-admin/en/index.md

 ![OJS admin site settings with bulk emails tab selected.](./assets/siteadmin-bulk-emails-3.5.png)

-It is possible to disable sending bulk emails to certain roles for individual journals by accessing the [Settings Wizard for that journal as described below](#per-journal-settings}.
+It is possible to disable sending bulk emails to certain roles for individual journals by accessing the [Settings Wizard for that journal as described below](#per-journal-settings).

 ## Create and Manage Hosted Journals {#hosted-journals}
 Click “Hosted Journals” under “Site Management” to see the list of all journals in this OJS installation.